Passionate – Dedicated – Professional

 Singapore’s Plastic Recycling Trends

-In 2024, Singapore generated 918 thousand tonnes of plastic waste, but only 5% (43 thousand tonnes) were recycled.
-The global production and consumption of plastics have been rising rapidly, largely driven by single-use plastics such as disposable cups, utensils, straws, bags, and food packaging — all designed for convenience but discarded immediately after use.
+In 2024, Singapore generated 918 thousand tonnes of plastic waste, but only 5% (43 thousand tonnes) was recycled.
+The global production and consumption of plastics have been rising rapidly, largely driven by single-use plastics such as disposable cups, utensils, straws, bags, and food packaging materials — all designed for convenience but discarded immediately after use.

 Passionate – Dedicated – Professional